Pagurus longicarpus: Reproduction

 P. longicarpus breeding season occurs from late March until October with the peak breeding in April.
 The main period of reproduction in the species occurs during the spring.
 Male hermit crabs will compete with other males for available females during breeding season.
-P. longicarpus, like many crustaceans, performs precopulatory mate-guarding behaviors, where males will grasp ahold of the female’s shell once the female releases a pheromone signaling sexual maturity.
+P. longicarpus, like many crustaceans, performs precopulatory mate-guarding behaviors, where males will grasp ahold of the female's shell once the female releases a pheromone signaling sexual maturity.
 Male and female crabs can be differentiated based on their pleopod morphology.
 Males have two pleopods, while females have three branching pleopods where her eggs are attached.
 P. longicarpus have sexual internal fertilization and must exit their shells in order to mate.
 After fertilization, the female houses the eggs inside her shell where they grow and develop.
 Larvae are later released into the surrounding ocean where they undergo several planktonic growth stages before developing into adult hermit crabs.
+The first is "zoea," the second is "megalops," and the third is "juvenile."
+After the larvae complete the juvenile stage, they become adult hermit crabs.